-4.1 This section highlights specific items of infrastructure that have been delivered in 2020-21 through either CIL or Section 106 contributions (in whole or in part).
+4.1 This section highlights specific items of infrastructure that have been delivered in 2021-22 through either CIL or Section 106 contributions (in whole or in part).
 It is not intended to be a comprehensive list, but sets out a selection of completed infrastructure projects in the reported year.

 - 4.2 South Reading Mass Rapid Transit: The South Reading Mass Rapid Transit (MRT) project provides dedicated public transport priority measures on the A33 corridor, linking Reading town centre to Green Park and Mereoak park and ride.
-This project is being delivered in phases, and Phase 3 (covering London Street, Bridge Street and the A33 outbound approach to Rose Kiln Lane) was completed in 2020, with work on Phase 4 (outbound between Rose Kiln Lane and Lindisfarne Way and upgrade of signals at A33/Bennet Road gyratory) underway in 2021. - 4.3 Funding for South Reading MRT is from the Local Growth Fund (LGF) and from Section 106 contributions.
-Spend of Section 106 funding on South Reading MRT during 2020-21 totalled £596K, to add to the £407K spent in 2019-20.
+This project is being delivered in phases, and Phase 3 (covering London Street, Bridge Street and the A33 outbound approach to Rose Kiln Lane) was completed in 2020, with work on Phase 4 (outbound between Rose Kiln Lane and Lindisfarne Way and upgrade of signals at A33/Bennet Road gyratory) largely completed in 2021-22 with only snagging issues with signal upgrades still outstanding. - Funding for South Reading MRT is from the Local Growth Fund (LGF) and from Section 106 contributions.
+Spend of Section 106 funding on South Reading MRT during 2021-22 totalled £1.092m, to add to the £1.003m spent in 2019-20 and 2020-21.